HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/model/Readme.md

 ## Contents

 - **Multimodal CNN-LSTM with Attention**: Combines radar and vibration sensor inputs.
 Each input is processed by independent CNN and LSTM stream followed by attention modules, then fused for final classification.
-- **CNN, LSTM, CNN-LSTM Models**: Applies different deep learning architectures to radar data only for comparative analysis.
+- **CNN, LSTM, CNN-LSTM Models**: Applies different deep learning architectures to radar data only for ablation study.

 ## Model Descriptions

-### Multimodal CNN-LSTM with Attention
+### Multimodal CNN-LSTM with Attention + SEB
-A dual-stream model that processes radar and vibration signals separately using:
-- CNN for spatial feature extraction
-- LSTM for temporal modeling
-- Attention for weighting relevant time steps
+This model follows a two-stream architecture:

+- **Radar stream**: The radar signal passes through two 1D convolutional layers followed by a bidirectional LSTM.
+An attention mechanism is applied to emphasize important temporal features.
+- **Vibration stream**: The vibration data follows the same structure as the radar stream (CNN → Bi-LSTM → Attention).
+- **SEB (Selective Enhancement Block)**: A custom-designed attention block that adaptively enhances discriminative features across modalities before fusion.
-- Feature fusion and fully connected layers for binary classification
+- **Fusion**: Features from both streams are refined by SEB and then passed through fully connected layers for binary classification (fall vs. no fall).

+This architecture allows the model to learn both spatial and temporal patterns from each modality independently and enhance cross-modal interactions via SEB.

 ### CNN, LSTM, and CNN-LSTM
 - **CNN**: Captures local patterns across the radar signal sequence